-The Effect Of Weather On Your Health – How Various Weather Conditions Affect Different Aspects Of Your Health
+The Effect Of Weather On Your Health – How Weather-Related Illnesses Affect Us

-Most of us will remember a parent or teacher calling us inside while playing outside in the rain "before we get a cold or flu".
+Most of us will remember a parent or teacher calling us inside while playing outside in the rain "before we get a cold or flu."
 It was also not uncommon to spend warm summer days playing outside for hours.
 (Sometimes during the hottest part of the day).
-Although times have changed and society as a whole are more "informed", how much does the weather really affect our health?
+Although times have changed, and society as a whole is more "informed," how much do we really know about weather related-illnesses?

 So how much truth is there in these warnings and dangers we grew up with?
 Actually, as scientific research has proven over recent years, there is a lot of truth in many of these warnings, and some dangers are very real.

 As this article will explain, some weather conditions have small but noticeable effects on our health.
 Others, however, have a far more serious and lasting impact, but we don't even realize it at the time.

-The aim of this article is to give you a broad overview of how the different weather conditions affect our health.
+The aim of this article is to give you a broad overview of the different weather related illnesses.
 To keep things short and simple, we will stick to a brief description and explanation of each topic.

 (Once you are aware of the various dangers, you will always be able to and learn more about it here online, or if you are really concerned, seek the advice from your physician.)

-By categorizing the each section under the following weather conditions, you will be able to quickly find what you are looking for, if you are just scanning through this article for some specific answer.
+By categorizing each section under the following weather conditions, you will be able to quickly find what you are looking for if you are just scanning through this article for some specific answer.